“One certainly never leaves his auditorium without taking back home

 Werner Euler has brought to my attention a letter dated 22 September 1785 from the then-current rector, professor of law Georg Friedrich Holtzhauer (1746-1801) and addressed to the senate.
 Among other things, Holtzhauer noted that the lecture catalog needs to be distributed fourteen days before classes begin (per regulations of the Budget Ministry in Königsberg), and thus it needs to be posted next Sunday.
 The next Sunday would have been September 25th, and classes would have begun in 15 days on Monday, October 10.
 This regulation was mentioned merely in passing, as a reminder rather than as news.

-Punctuality: Beginning with SS 1777, Kant always, or nearly always, began his four main courses on time, that is, Logic and Metaphysics on Monday of the first week, and Physical Geography and Anthropology on Wednesday of the first week.
-The first four semesters (SS 1775-WS 1756/57) he began Logic and Metaphysics three days late, and Physical Geography and Anthropology he began up to a week late.
+Punctuality: Beginning with summer 1777, Kant always, or nearly always, began his four main courses on time, that is, Logic and Metaphysics on Monday of the first week, and Physical Geography and Anthropology on Wednesday of the first week.
+The first four semesters (1775-1756-57) he began Logic and Metaphysics three days late, and Physical Geography and Anthropology he began up to a week late.

 Relative lengths of the main courses: Metaphysics would usually end after Anthropology, but Physical Geography would usually end after Logic (in nine semesters by one or two weeks).
 These four courses followed the semester end-dates rather closely, with the exception of Logic, which often would end early.